 Megan Markoff, CrossFit athlete

-Megan Markoff, a CrossFit athlete and a head-coach of Black Iron Nutrition, shared her story on IG and allowed me to share her photos with you.
-She desribed how her body changed over time and when she was her leanest, she was not happy and she was fighting with low energy
+Megan Markoff, a CrossFit athlete and a coach, shared her story on IG and allowed me to share her photos with you.
+She described how her body changed over time and when she was her leanest, she was not happy and she was fighting with low energy

 In 2017 she and other two girls qualified in an Elite Team to compete at Wodapalooza in 2018.